USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 Installing and Compiling CMAQ Source Code
 -----------------------------------------

 Several steps are required to prepare your Linux system for compiling and running CMAQ.
-The general sequence for installing CMAQ, including the required support software and libraries is listed here.
+The general sequence for installing CMAQ, including the required support software and libraries, is listed here.

 1. Check for Fortran and C compilers on your Linux system.
 Install if they are not available.
 2. [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (or CVS for older versions of CMAQ).
 3. Download the [I/O API](http://www.cmascenter.org/ioapi) and [netCDF](http://www.unidata.ucar.edu/software/netcdf/) source and install those libraries.
 Follow the instructions in the documentation for each library on how to build them for your Linux system.
 Note: It is highly recommended that you use the same compiler for these libraries as you will use to build the CMAQ programs.
 4. Install a Message Passing Interface (MPI) library on your Linux system.
 5. Download the CMAQ source code and scripts from either the [EPA GitHub Repository](https://github.com/USEPA/CMAQ) or the CMAS Center ([<http://www.cmascenter.org>](http://www.cmascenter.org/)).
 After registering to download CMAQ on the CMAS Center Software Clearinghouse, users are redirected to a page that contains links to download Linux tar files of the CMAQ code, scripts, and benchmark data along with various documents describing the installation and execution processes. *Note that GitHub only provides access to source codes and scripts.
 Benchmark input and output data may only be downloaded from EPA or the CMAS Center.*